Spring

 To create a society in which sexual abuse survivors can live more comfortably.

-What does sexual violence violate and how does it affect individuals and our society long after the events?
 We will inform the public and legislators about the realities of sexual violence for survivors, and urge revisions of sex crime laws based on facts.

 Mission

-Utilize our experiences as sexual violence survivors as a social resource to revise sex crime laws.
+Utilize our experiences as sexual violence survivors as

 In June 2023, the second major revision of the sex crime law was carried out.
 The law established the offence of non-consensual sexual intercourse, raised the age of sexual consent to 16 years old, and defined status-based sexual offences, but significant challenges remain regarding the statute of limitations for prosecution.